Business Continuity Planning

 When a user moves the mouse over this dashboard, explanatory texts can be found for the various topics.

-In addition, this dashboard can be made 'clickable'.
-This means that when you click on a topic, the underlying documentation can be seen.
+This dashboard can also be made 'clickable'.
+This means that the underlying documentation can be seen when you click on a topic.
 That saves a lot of search time because the names of pieces are not always logical.

 Read Also